Putin tries to exterminate us as a nation, as Hitler tried to exterminate the Jewish people during World War II

 Friends, it is our historical and moral obligation to make sure that no one suffers and no one is tortured.

 I would like to ask you in this historic place today to continue to fight for Ukraine and my hometown, Odesa.
-Today, we have to do everything in our power again to counter barbarism.
+We must do everything in our power to counter barbarism again.
 This is the only path towards peace and mutual understanding.

 Read also: What triggers world wars?